 Creating a schedule for your job search can help keep the search from bleeding into every area of your life, which can sustain your motivation and keep you thinking positively.
 For example, you might set aside an hour everyday for job searching will help you find time to focus on other interests and relationships to recharge you mentally.

 By having a schedule into your daily job search, you will accomplish something each day, which helps have positive feelings of self-efficacy.
 Knowing that you are able to accomplish goals you set for yourself can help you stay positive and flip your mindset around.

 2. Stay social

-Do not let job searching depress you.
+Do not let job hunting depress you.
 There are many things you can be doing to combat the isolation that many job seekers go through.
-One of the best ways to avoid depression during your job search is to spend time with family and friends, you can also watch some series , play some games – find something to keep you busy.
+One of the best ways to avoid depression during your job hunt is to spend time with family and friends, you can also watch some series , play some games – find something to keep you busy.
 Believe me one day you will get a job and you will miss all this free time that you have, so enjoy it now and apply hard!

 3. Don’t Take It Personal

 As hectic as the job market can be, it’s hard to not take it personally when you don’t hear back from an employer but it’s crucial to try and get out of this mindset.

 Never follow up on interviews, a recruiter can take the opportunity for a job away from you but don’t let them take your dignity too.
 The question that someone would ask is how much impact do you think your follow-up call will have?
 No impact at all, you will most likely irritate them because every other interviewee is doing that too.
 If an employer has not called you its because of a number of reasons.
 The outcome of your application is dependent on the complex state of the job market, down to how the organisation has changed its recruitment process in light of the pandemic, an approver not being available or plans changing for the employment of a new person.
 Regardless, all this is out of your control.
 So why bother!

 4. Get Support